top of page

 All tests and quizzes are performed in class in groups of 2 or 3.

-All makeup/redo assignments are submitted by video on Canvas or Google Classroom.
+All makeup assignments are submitted by video on Canvas or Google Classroom.
 [See VIII.
 Video Procedures below]

 Middle School Fine Arts Grading Scale: